wu-shuyi/wu-shuyi.github.io/menu/learning resources.md

 <font size="4.5">  2.
 Meta-review </font> <br>
-First of all, you may not want to miss the youtube channel of [Dr. Gilad ](https://www.youtube.com/@GiladFeldmanScience/channels).
-In his channel, you find all materials, video recordings of his previous workshops about meta-analysis review and of course the pre-registered report template:).
+First of all, you may not want to miss the youtube channel of [Dr. Gilad Feldman](https://www.youtube.com/@GiladFeldmanScience/playlists).
+In his channel, you can find all video recordings of his previous workshops about behavioural meta-analysis review and of course the pre-registered report template:).
-Dr. Feldman focus more on behavioural meta-review.

 As for fMRI coordinate-based meta-analysis, you can follow my previous project on [uncertainty processing](https://www.sciencedirect.com/science/article/pii/S1053811921003864).
 In this study, we employed ALE algorithm and functional connectivity analysis (incl.
 MACM and RSFC) to identify both task-based joint activations and synchronized spontaneous neural signals in the absence of an actual task.
 Here you can find my [notes](https://www.evernote.com/shard/s721/sh/a709bb6c-d8aa-d3a8-7f11-ba7194ff1cca/rcclWe5Cvk7UT_XObTR9rSagqOFU93kXmz_XlZPR_DyIP9Mf_GikTtdRPQ) about MACM analysis based on BrainMap dataset.

-Besides practical tops, it is always good to learn the goals of meta science and rules of open science before starting a meta study.
+Besides practical tops, it is always good to learn the goals of meta science and rules of open science before starting a meta-review study.
-Also, to make a meta-review be more attractive, the contribution should be clear.
+To publish a high-impact meta research, the contribution should be clear.
 Interested in how to indicate a clear contribution, you are highly recommended to watch the [talk](https://github.com/wu-shuyi/meta-analysis_behavioural) offered by Dr.Rong Su from IOWA.
 This can also help you have a sense of how to come up with a research gap. <br>

 <br>
 <font size="4.5">  3.
 EEG </font> <br>